ThySinner/crail-notebook/crail-source-code-structure/storage/namenode.md

 # NameNode

 A NameNode is just like HDFS's NameNode, which stores and manages metadata of data blocks.
+There might be more than one or two NameNodes in a Crail cluster.

 ## How NameNode Works